cvonfeldt/microsoft-sentinel-investigations/Sentinel-Part-4-Attack-Detection/README(unfinished).md

 We also get the golden nuggets of what we need to continue our trace: Mirage user’s infected host machine mentioned in AgentId: “win11a”, and that the payload was executed at 7:10:34 AM on May 22, 2026!

-4.3): Now that we know the device infected and the time of infection, we can narrow down our CrowdStrikeAlert query to analyze the malicious activities that followed:
+4.3): Now that we know the device infected and the time of infection, we can narrow down our CrowdStrikeAlert query to analyze the malicious activities from the infected machine that followed:
 (a3.0.png)

 So scrolling through the 14 results from the query of true positives on the infected machine, we see they all have the same exact time generated, so we won’t be able to simply chronologically map the attack sequence.

 On top of that, we unfortunately don’t see anything relating to commandline or child/parent process IDs, so we can’t find what the report.exe spawned exactly.

 We do see credential harvesting from LSASS though on the infected machine!:
 (sub.png)

 This is the next stage in our attack and these alerts maps to MITRE tactic 1003.001: “Extracting credentials from the Local Security Authority Subsystem Service (LSASS) process on Windows”